 Located on the beautiful location of the North Antrim coast, this amazing sandy beach is set in a secluded area below the road and the cliffs above.

-Home to the impressive Elephant Rock and backed by white sandy dunes, Whiterocks Beach has an impressive array of wildlife who make this beach their home.
+Home to the impressive Elephant Rock and surrounded by sand whiter than that at Naples Beach, Whiterocks Beach has an impressive array of wildlife who make this beach their home.

 Stretching all the way to Portrush’s East Strand, this beach is popular with runners who enjoy a jog by the sea.